USDA: Pandemic EBT benefits are now retroactive, and will apply to kids 0-6

 “This is a massive and effective anti-hunger program targeted to low-income children who have lost so much during the pandemic,” she said.
 “The Biden administration is doing everything in its power to turn back time, but it’s a tragedy in some sense because with food you can’t make up for lost time, a skipped meal is a skipped meal.”

-Dean says Pandemic EBT benefits for school-age younger kids will extend through Sept.
+Dean says pandemic EBT benefits for school-age younger kids will extend through Sept.
 30. She does not yet know when cards for retroactive benefits will begin going out to recipients.
 But she says there is no risk of funds running out as they were approved in the omnibus stimulus relief act in December to “use such sums as may be necessary.”

 “We’re pleased Congress gave us the flexibility to spend what is needed,” Dean said.